 What help is there?

-Depending on what you want to do and your circumstances can affect the level of financial help you can receive.
+The level of financial help you can receive is affected by your circumstances and what you want to do.
 Funding is available from Government schemes, Local Authorities and Energy Suppliers.

 The current Government funding focuses on insulation and replacement heating systems and boilers more details can be found on our Grants page.
 The following schemes are currently in place:

 Currently there are no government grants available to help with the up-front costs and installation of renewable energy systems but the Government is looking at special green loans and financing deals which have low interest rates to help encourage the adoption of green technology.